-If you’re questioning whether your Haines City house has bad indoor air quality (IAQ), it probably does.
+If you’re uncertain whether your Haines City residence has unhealthy indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
 As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which might create long-term health problems.
+And the air inside houses could be 2–5 times more contaminated than outdoors, which may create long-term health concerns.

-We’ve made a list of the most ordinary origins of poor IAQ, the problems they cause and how you can take care of these indoor air pollutants.
-If you’re troubled by the air inside your home, we recommend talking with a pro like Air Commander's Heating & Air Conditioning Co. about which products are best for your family.
+We’ve put together a list of the most frequent causes of poor IAQ, the troubles they cause and how you can remedy these indoor air pollutants.
+If you’re concerned about the air inside your residence, we advise consulting with a specialist like Air Commander's Heating & Air Conditioning Co. about which solutions are best for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals released by common household items.
+Volatile organic compounds, or VOCs, are fumes emitted from common household items.

 They’re found in paint and stains in addition to:

 When these chemicals accumulate indoors, they can irritate your eyes, nose and throat.
 They may also create headaches and nausea.
 Regardless of whether your residence is in a rural or industrial area, an EPA study found indoor levels of these fumes can be 2–5 times worse than the air outside your home.

 Always use the manufacturer’s instructions when painting or cleaning.
 Opening a window can help fumes dissipate faster.

 Air purification systems can also better your air.
 This unit partners with your heating and cooling equipment to enhance indoor air.
 When seeking one, ensure it’s specifically created to eliminate VOCs.